Last Updated on November 29, 2022

 5 Copenhagen boasts Fifteen (!)
 Michelin Stars

 For a city of its size – Copenhagen has a population of just over half a million – Denmark’s capital has a surprisingly high number of Michelin Stars – 15 altogether!
+That’s a fun fact about Copenhagen you can share at your next dinner party.
 The most famous Michelin Star restaurant is Noma, which serves exquisite new Nordic cuisine and has been awarded the title as the best restaurant in the world four times!
-If you’re a gourmand, make sure to reserve a table well before you get here.
-That’s a fun fact about Copenhagen you can share at your next dinner party.
+Unfortunately, 2024 was the last winter for Noma as we know it, but apparently, they’re planning pop-ups moving forward, so I recommend checking the website for details should you plan a visit to Copenhagen.

 6 Copenhagen has an amusement park right in the city